 Limerick’s Make a Move Festival returns with most exciting line up yet!

-Make a Move Festival returns to Limerick for it’s 6th year between October 4th and 8th 2017.
-This unique city wide Festival, with its roots in hip hop culture will host a diverse programme that sees over 30 artists and performers from hip hop, grime and spoken word backgrounds perform in a range of Limerick venues.
+Make a Move Festival returns to Limerick for it’s 7th year between October 4th and 7th 2018.
+This unique city wide Festival, with its roots in hip hop culture will host a diverse programme that sees over 60 artists, producers and performers from hip hop, street art and spoken word backgrounds perform in a range of Limerick venues.

-The vast majority of Make a Move’s events are free and three of those offerings take the form of workshops intended to introduce and improve young people’s engagement with the wider hip hop culture, a central tenet of the festivals philosophy.
-This year, Make a Move is delighted to host a three hour workshop in music production and Dj’ing for women led by Gash Collective members ELLL and Aoife Nic Canna and featuring DIE Limerick’s own Maedbh O’ Connor.
-In conjunction with Music Generation, there will also be a Ableton Live and Production Workshop with IAMIAN, Mankyy and Moving Still.
-Both these workshops happen on the Saturday in Cecil Street.
-On the Friday 6th October, Chicago-born poet, Clara Rose Thornton will be delivering a workshop on Lyricism and Empowerment.
+The vast majority of Make a Move’s events are free and some of those offerings take the form of workshops intended to introduce and improve young people’s engagement with the wider hip hop culture, a central tenet of the festival’s philosophy.
+This year, Make a Move is delighted to host a two hour workshop in Dj’ing for women led by Gash Collective member Aoife Nic Canna and featuring DIE Limerick’s own Madbh O’ Connor.
+The event in Ormston House wil also offer participants an oportunity to dj at some of the events over the festival weekend.